Tap here to get 5 Secrets to Stress Free Dinners

 • Remove from the heat and stir in remaining ingredients.

-• Using a large spoon, spoon large spoonfuls of the mixture onto the waxed paper.
+• Using a large spoon or a cookie scoop, spoon large spoonfuls of the mixture onto the waxed paper.
 Allow to cool completely.
 Eat immediately or store in an airtight container for up to a week.

 Serving: 1cookie Calories: 141kcal (7%) Carbohydrates: 21g (7%) Protein: 3g (6%) Fat: 6g (9%) Saturated Fat: 1g (6%) Cholesterol: 1mg Sodium: 35mg (2%) Potassium: 27mg (1%) Fiber: 2g (8%) Sugar: 15g (17%) Calcium: 10mg (1%) Iron: 0.5mg (3%)